 Technological features of the bone tools and ornaments

 During the Mousterian, six bone diaphyses of large ungulates show aggregations of stone knapping marks on their dorsal surfaces, suggesting their use as retouchers.
 Given the homogeneous nature of the lithic traces on the surface in the used areas, the retouchers were probably used for a short episode of retouching activity.
 In the Aurignacian level 5, the bone artefacts recovered were three perforating tools (two symmetrical awls and one distal fragment of a point) and one proximal bevelled fragment.
-All the specimens are fragmentary, with deep longitudinal grooving marks and characteristics “chattermarks” (Figure 5.7: 12), which suggest that the longitudinal grooving technique was used to extract regular blanks from bone diaphysis, and later regularised through scraping.
+All the specimens are fragmentary, with deep longitudinal grooving marks and characteristic ‘chattermarks’ (Figure 5.7: 12), which suggest that the longitudinal grooving technique was used to extract regular blanks from bone diaphysis, and later regularised through scraping.
 Functional traces are developed on all the tools.
 Their nature suggests that both awls were used in longitudinal motions on vegetal material, while on the point fragment, an invasive hinge fracture is visible.
 The bevelled piece shows developed rounding and faceting, changes in colours and compression marks, all suggesting its insertion into a haft.
 Besides, in the same level, two entire beads made from segments of Dentalium sp. were found.
 Developed rounding was identified on both extremities of one specimen, which might indicate the utilisation of this ornament.

 The osseous artefacts recovered from the Gravettian level 4 include an osseous blank, a blank on a rib, an entire point, a proximal end of a point, three awls, an expedient tool on a diaphyseal flake, an ivory plaquette and one fragment of ivory, as shown in Figures 5.6 and 5.7.
 Except for the osseous point and the long blank, all the artefacts are fragmentary.
 No manufacturing traces related to the blank extraction were identified on the points, while longitudinal lithic striations are well-represented on osseous surfaces.
 Both the complete and the fragmentary points show developed traces of use.
 In particular, impact fractures have been documented on their tips, while compression marks and rounding affect the basal parts.
 On the meso-proximal part of the complete specimen, the developed rounding, the outline modification, the presence of fungal activity and the change of colour on the vicinity of the base could suggest the existence of an organic hafting.
 The awls were produced on expedient diaphyseal flakes, and their tips were created through flint scraping.
 No diagnostic traces have been recorded on the tools.
 On the unfinished rib blank, small impact side cones suggest that indirect percussion was used for extracting the blank from the rib.
 The same technique was utilised to split the rib longitudinally.
 Within the Gravettian osseous artefact production, of particular interest are two ivory fragments.
 The first is a small fragment in a bad preservation state.
 The other is a flat black ivory plaquette, also fragmentary.
 One extremity is missing, and the other is well-rounded.
 Given the fragmentary state of the artefact, it is difficult to understand its function and its implications in terms of subsistence.
 However, the homogeneous black colour and shiny appearance suggest the item underwent a controlled thermal treatment.